Writers in New York 2017

 To receive news and updates about Writers in New York 2017, please click here.

-Writers in New York (2016 dates TBA) offers students of poetry, fiction, and creative nonfiction an opportunity to develop their craft while living the writer's life in Greenwich Village.
+Writers in New York (May 22-June 15, 2017) offers students of poetry, fiction, and creative nonfiction an opportunity to develop their craft while living the writer's life in Greenwich Village.
 Daily workshops and craft seminars are supplemented by readings and lectures by New York-based writers and publishing professionals.
 Field trips, cultural activities, readings, and guest lectures constitute an integral component of the program.

 Most classes and readings are held in the Lillian Vernon Creative Writers House, home of the NYU Creative Writing Program.
 Located on one of the most beautiful blocks in Greenwich Village, this historic townhouse has been a gathering spot for artists and intellectuals since the 1870s.
 It was in this building that members of the Tile Club, a group of notable painters, sculptors and architects, met and conducted their famous symposia.
 Today, the Lillian Vernon Creative Writers House allows students to learn and write in the same neighborhood where many writers—including Mark Twain, E. E. Cummings, James Baldwin, Willa Cather, Marianne Moore, Richard Wright, and Frank O’Hara—have lived and worked.

 VISITING WRITERS & EDITORS